Richard Jefferies: Early life

 Jefferies spent several of his earlier years, between the ages of four and nine, with his aunt and uncle, the Harrilds, in Sydenham, where he attended a private school, returning to Coate in the holidays.
 His uncle, Thomas Harrild, was a son of the printing innovator Robert Harrild.
 Jefferies kept a close friendship with Mrs. Ellen Harrild (nee Gyde) and his letters to her are an important source for biographers.
 At Coate, he spent most of his time in the countryside; and much of what he narrates of Bevis is true of himself.
 His father had taken him shooting when he was eight; and already at nine he had shot a rabbit.
-He was soon spending much of his time hunting (both with a gun and with snares) and fishing.
+He was soon spending much of his time shooting, snaring rabbits, and fishing.
 He also, like Bevis, added home-made rigging to a boat to sail on the reservoir; and he is said to have built his own canoe, like the hero of After London.
 At the same time, he became a keen reader: favourite books included Homer's Odyssey, Percy's Reliques, Don Quixote and James Fenimore Cooper's The Pathfinder, which served as a model for mock battles fought on a field between the farm and the reservoir.

 In November 1864, at the age of sixteen, he and a cousin, James Cox, ran off to France, intending to walk to Russia.
 (Cox, slightly older than Jefferies, worked for the Great Western Railway and had a little money saved.)
 After crossing the channel, they soon found that their schoolboy French was insufficient and returned to England.
 Before they reached Swindon, they noticed an advertisement for cheap crossings from Liverpool to America and set off in this new direction.
 The tickets however, did not include the cost of food; and the boys were forced to return to Swindon after an attempt to pawn their watches had drawn the attention of the police.